-Rosemary Rush, Arts Psychotherapy, Counselling and Cognitive Behaviour Therapy
+Rosemary Rush, Counselling, Cognitive Behaviour Therapy & Arts Psychotherapy

 I can be contacted by phone to discuss your needs before we arrange an initial consultation meeting.
-I am able to offer short and longer term support and can discuss this with you when we meet together.
+Alternatively, you can email me or use the contact me page on my website to arrange a convenient time to meet.
+I am able to offer short and longer term support and can speak with you about this when we meet together.
+I look forward to hearing from you.

 Training, qualifications & experience